Skip to content

 There are several steps involved:

-• Call your plumber, who will pull a permit and install your gas piping.
-Or They will also inspect and bring up to code any existing gas lines.
+2. Call Fix & Flow and we will pull a permit and install your gas piping.
+Our licensed plumbers will also inspect any existing gas lines and bring them up to code.

-• After the meter is installed, your plumber will return to connect your new appliances.
+6. After the meter is installed, Fix & Flow will return to connect your new appliances.

 Request Service